«By 2030, one in six people globally will be aged 60 years or older, according to the WHO (World Health Organization)»

 Now some sour news.
 As much as we want to believe in new and shiny

-improve the value delivered to patients while carefully managing (aka cutting) expenditures.
+to improve the value delivered to patients while carefully managing (aka cutting)

-Since healthcare is competing hard for governments’ decisions and investors' attention in
+expenditures.
+Since healthcare is competing hard for governments’ decisions and investors'

-crowded and constantly changing markets, it desperately needs help and guidance to stay
+attention in crowded and constantly changing markets, it desperately needs help and

 Technology is a proven instrument doing its job as it is designed to do: bolster the aged care